 7. Try pairing and using your Bluetooth audio device again.

-Another improvement from using BlueZ 5.43 is that BLE HID devices like mice and keyboards are supported through the HID over GATT profile (HoG).
+Another improvement from using BlueZ 5.52 is that Bluetooth LE HID devices like mice and keyboards are supported through the HID over GATT profile (HoG).
 We have found that the Microsoft Designer Mouse and Keyboard work in Linux after updating BlueZ.